I.G. Policies Concerning Academic and Administrative Officers

 To the Department

-The chair has the obligation to foster the welfare of his/her entire staff and to encourage and facilitate their work and professional development.
+The chair has the obligation to foster the welfare of the department's entire staff and to encourage and facilitate their work and professional development.
 The chair should take the initiative in reporting the needs and championing the legitimate causes of the department to the Dean.
-The chair carries the basic responsibility for obtaining merited recognition by the University for his/her staff members with respect to promotions, and for making recommendations concerning faculty salaries and salary increases to the Dean and Provost, who supervise this area.
+The chair carries the basic responsibility for obtaining merited recognition by the University for the department's staff members with respect to promotions, and for making recommendations concerning faculty salaries and salary increases to the Dean and Provost, who supervise this area.
 Each faculty member has the right to discuss with the chair that faculty member’s own salary, status, requests for academic leaves, and applications for research projects.
-If the faculty member is dissatisfied after consultation with the chair, he/she may discuss these matters with the Dean.
+If the faculty member is dissatisfied after consultation with the chair, the faculty member may discuss these matters with the Dean.

 I.G.5.
 Appointment and Responsibilities of Graduate Group Chairs